SharePoint storage

 If when you open the SharePoint admin center, you see the “Your storage is full” message, this is for you.
+Without optimisation, SharePoint storage costs can rapidly add up to significant amounts.

-This guide outlines six proven methods to reclaim 30-70% of SharePoint storage without data loss.
+This guide outlines six proven methods to reclaim 10-30% of SharePoint storage without data loss.
 These methods have been tested by the SProbot team across various organizational environments and consistently deliver significant storage reduction.

-Method 1: Eliminate document version history bloat
+1. Eliminate document version history bloat 📜

 Version history represents the largest opportunity for storage optimization in most SharePoint environments.
 SharePoint Online stores up to 500 major versions of each document by default (this can be set up to 50 000), resulting in substantial storage consumption over time.